Derbyshire, United Kingdom

 Friesland is a fully comprehensive 11-18 co-educational school that academised on 1st June 2018 to join The Two Counties Trust, situated in an urban setting on the edge of the small town of Sandiacre, midway between Derby and Nottingham.
 Junction 25 of the M1 and the A52 are not far away.
 Each year, approximately a half of the school’s intake comes from Sandiacre and the nearby villages of Risley and Draycott (the school’s designated area).
 The remainder come, by parental choice, from outside the school’s designated area - mainly from Long Eaton, Breaston, Borrowash, Ockbrook, Trowell and the edge of Ilkeston - as a result of the school’s popularity.
 The typical number on roll is 1200+.
 The school is typically oversubscribed and the admission limit for each September will be 225.

 The School is housed in modern buildings, which are pleasing to look at, and they are kept that way by our students.
 Apart from general purpose teaching rooms, there is specialist accommodation which includes nine Science Laboratories, six Information Technology rooms, a Resource Centre, two Gymnasia, a Hall with stage lighting, a Drama Studio, two Music rooms, an extensive suite of Art and ultra modern technology facilities and a Modern Foreign Language block.
 A new Performing Arts Centre was opened in October 2007 with a performance area with seating for 170, music practice rooms and drama and dance teaching areas.
-The School has an artificial grass hockey facility, seven tennis courts, a refurbished floodlit five-a-side football pitch and both grass and artificial cricket wickets.
+The School has a brand new, state of the art, floodlit 3G Astro facility that opened in June 2019.
+The facility has been part funded by the football association and the school is working in partnership with Derby County Community Trust to deliver the education side of their Post-16 Academy.
+This is a fantastic new facility that is benefiting both the school and the local community.
+We also have seven tennis courts and a refurbished floodlit five-a-side football pitch.
 Through a Reciprocal Agreement we have daytime use of the Sports Centre’s Sports Hall, Squash Courts and Fitness Suite.
-A grant has been awarded in July 2018 by the Football Association to develop the existing facility into a state-of-the- art floodlit one that will serve both the school and the local community.

 The Sixth Form Centre was opened in October 1998 and has two Science Laboratories, two of our IT rooms, a large Common Room, Sixth Form Office, eight classrooms and separate toilet facilities.